 The Master's degree programme in Environmental Sciences offers several specialisation subjects, majors and minors, allowing a programme to be chosen to match individual needs.
-The figure below provides an overview of the categories of the Master's degree programme.
+The graphic below provides an overview of the categories of the Master's degree programme.

-Figure 2: Overview of the categories and credits of the Master's degree programme.
+Graph 2: Overview of the categories and credits of the Master's degree programme.

 For two semesters, students focus on scientific topics related to their chosen major.
-60 CP must be achieved in the following categories: major, minor and/or elective.
+The categories major, minor and elective courses require to reach 60 credits.

-- · A minimum of 40 CP must be completed in one of the six majors (cf. section 2). - · A minimum of 10 CP must either be completed in a minor or elective courses. - The major in Environmental Systems and Policy is the only major which requires a minor (cf. section 2.4). - The remaining 10 CP can be chosen from the course catalogues of ETH Zurich or University of Zurich.
+- · A minimum of 40 credits must be completed in one of the six majors (cf. section 2). - · A minimum of 10 credits must either be completed in a minor or elective courses. - The major in Environmental Systems and Policy is the only major which requires a minor (cf. section 2.4). - The remaining 10 credits can be chosen from the course catalogues of ETH Zurich or University of Zurich.
 For restrictions, see section 3.7 (blue box).
 It is possible to select more courses of the chosen major, single courses from one or more minors, elective courses or a combination of all.
 It is also possible to complete a second minor.
 Minors and/or elective courses (cf. section 3) complement the core courses of the selected major.

-At least one semester is spent outside the ETH Zurich, gaining practical work experience during the professional internship with 30 CP (cf. section 4).
+One semester is spent outside the ETH Zurich, gaining practical work experience during the professional internship with 30 credits (cf. section 4).
 Finally, a Master's thesis (30 CP, cf. section 5) is completed on a topic selected from the subject range of the major.